NSainathVarma/PDF-Chatbot/README.md

-Here’s an explanation for the README file based on your project details:

----

 # PDF Chatbot using Google Generative AI and Streamlit

 This project is a **PDF Chatbot** that allows users to upload PDF documents and interact with the contents using a chatbot interface.
 The chatbot is powered by Google Generative AI, specifically the **Gemini 1.5 Pro** model, which generates responses based on user queries about the uploaded document.
 The web interface is built using **Streamlit**, which provides an intuitive and interactive platform for users to engage with the chatbot.